-- Your bodies bulk and make up: It may not be surprising, but research has shown that people with larger frames and a higher percentage of muscle tend to burn more calories.
-This includes higher energy requirements just to breath, pump blood, etc.
+- Your body bulks and make-up: It may not be surprising, but research has shown that people with larger frames and a higher percentage of muscle tend to burn more calories.
+This includes higher energy requirements just to breathe, pump blood, etc.

 - How old you are: Unfortunately, numerous studies have shown that as you age calories are burned at a slower rate.
-This is largely the result of muscle being replaced as fat.
+This is largely the result of the muscle being replaced with fat.
 Muscles tend to require more calories and energy to function than the substituted fat.

-With our BMR only accounting for approximately 70% of our daily calorie consumption, your probably wondering where the rest of the energy is going.
+With our BMR only accounting for approximately 70% of our daily calorie consumption, you are probably wondering where the rest of the energy is going.
 Typically, only two other general processes account for the rest of our energy needs; the breaking down/use of food and daily physical activity.

 While food provides us with the vast majority of our energy needs, food also requires energy to be broken down.
-Food breakdown, also known as thermogenesis has a substantial role in our bodies metabolic processes.
+Food breakdown, also known as thermogenesis has a substantial role in our body's metabolic processes.
 In fact, it takes approximately 10-13% of the energy you get from food just to break it down, absorb it, move it throughout the body, and store it away for later use.
-Just as we saw with our BMR, there is little that changes the energy requirements for this process and it remains fairly constant day-day.
+Just as we saw with our BMR, there is little that changes the energy requirements for this process and it remains fairly constant day to day.

-So what can I do to burn more calories and loss weight?
+So what can I do to burn more calories and lose weight?